raspberrypilearning/3D-scene/en/step_3.md

 ## Choose a theme

-In this step you will choose a theme.
+In this step you will choose a theme for your 3D scene.

 --- task ---

 In the example below, see how the **Moon** is able to rise from behind the silhouetted roofs because **Rooftops** is a sprite rather than being drawn on the backdrop.

-+ Backdrop is **always** at the back and cannot move
++ A Backdrop is **always** at the back and cannot move
-+ Sprites can move around the screen, and be infront of or behind other sprites
++ Sprites can move around the stage, and be in front of or behind other sprites

 **Rising moon**: [See inside](https://scratch.mit.edu/projects/445119855/editor){:target="_blank"}